javonjax/OpenAQ_App/README.md

 Monitoring air quality is important for public health and environmental reasons.
 Both PM 10 and PM 2.5 can cause or worsen health problems, especially in vulnerable populations such as children and the elderly.
 Particulate matter data can also help with identifying sources of pollution, monitoring the effects of natural events such as wildfires and volcanic eruptions, and tracking changes in ecosystems over time.

+🚧 This application is under construction following changes to the OpenAQ API. 🚧